-Section 10 APPEAL PROCESS
+SECTION 10: APPEAL PROCESS

-- A. Any member aggrieved by a decision of the Retirement Board to accept the recommendation of the Disability Sub-Committee to deny their application for Ordinary Disability Benefits may appeal that decision to the Retirement Board of the Employees Retirement System of Rhode Island. - B. The appeal shall be in writing and shall be sent to the Retirement Board within thirty (30) days after receipt of the decision of the Retirement Board. - C. The appeal shall be signed by the member or the member's attorney and shall contain the following: - (1) Name of member; - (2) Date and nature of decision be contested; and - (3) A clear statement of the objection to the decision. - D. Notice of Appeal shall be sent to Retirement Board, Employees Retirement System of Rhode Island, 40 Fountain Street, Providence, Rhode Island 02903.
+- 1. Any member aggrieved by a decision of the Retirement Board to deny their application for Ordinary or Accidental Disability Benefits, after reconsideration by the Disability Subcommittee, may appeal that decision to the Retirement Board. - 2.
+The appeal shall be in writing and shall be sent to the Retirement Board within thirty (30) days of the mailing date of the letter notifying the member of the decision to deny the application following reconsideration by the Disability Subcommittee. - 3.
+The appeal shall be signed by the member or the member's attorney and shall contain the following information: - a.)
+Name of member; - b.)
+Date and nature of decision being contested; and - c.)
+A clear statement of the objection to the decision. - 4.
+Notice of Appeal shall be sent to the Retirement Board, Attention: Executive Director, Employees Retirement System of Rhode Island, 40 Fountain Street 1st.
+Floor, Providence, Rhode Island 02903. - 5.
+Failure to strictly comply with the procedures outlined in this Section shall, at the discretion of the Board, be grounds to dismiss the appeal with prejudice.

-Section 11 NOTICE OF APPEAL
+SECTION 11: NOTICE OF APPEAL